rewiring a house

 Networking Windows XP and Vista

-December 30th, 2008 Paul Wallbank Posted in Windows Vista, Windows XP, networking No Comments »
+December 30th, 2008 Paul Wallbank Posted in networking, Windows Vista, Windows XP 1 Comment »

 I am attempting to home network by ethernet cable my two desktop PCs – one running Vista and the other, XP.